jbolda/gatsby-source-airtable/README.md

 Below is an example showing two tables. `tables` is always specified as an array.
 The tables may or may not be part of the same base.
 If you are using a field type of `Link to a Record`, you may specify the field name in `tableLinks` (matching the name shown in Airtable, not the escaped version) and this plugin will create the graphql links for you.

+Additionally you may provide a "mapping".
+This will alert the plugin that column names you specify are of a specific, non-string format.
+This is particularly useful if you would like to have gatsby pick up the fields for transforming, e.g. `text/markdown`.

 ```javascript
 // In gatsby-config.js
 plugins: [